yp2800/my-mac-os/README.md

 #### [Tweetbot](http://tapbots.com/tweetbot/mac/) - Twitter client

-- I use the app to stay up to date and communicate on Twitter.
-- Tweetbot is also blocked for me during my [Focus time](https://wiki.nikitavoloboev.xyz/focusing).
-I can only post tweets but I can't visit the app to see my feeds.
-- I have Tweetbot open in full screen with two columns (Mentions or [Other](https://twitter.com/nikitavoloboev/lists/list) & [Timeline](https://twitter.com/nikitavoloboev/following)).
+- Use it to stay up to date and communicate on Twitter.
+I have Tweetbot open in full screen with two columns (Mentions or [Other](https://twitter.com/nikitavoloboev/lists/list) & [Timeline](https://twitter.com/nikitavoloboev/following)).
 Here is how that looks for me:

 ![](https://i.imgur.com/uMoGfGx.png)